MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 * **"Configure All Agents"**: Grants access to manage the configuration settings of the Sales Order Agent.
 * **"Manage Agent Tasks"**: Allows users to work with agent tasks displayed in the Copilot pane.

-Additionally, the following updates have been made to existing permission sets and entitlements:
+Additionally, the following updates were made to existing permission sets and entitlements:

 * The **"SECURITY"** permission set now includes the "Configure All Agents" permission.
 * The **"System Execute - Basic"** permission set now includes the "Manage Agent Tasks" permission.